eboigne/PyTV-4D/README.md

 # Current features

-- Explicit functions to compute the total variation of 2D & 3D images.
+- Explicit functions to compute the total variation of 2D, 3D, and 4D images.
-- Functions provide subgradients for easy implementation of (sub)-gradient descent.
+- Functions return subgradients for easy implementation of (sub)-gradient descent.
 - Efficient GPU implementations using PyTorch tensors and convolution kernels.
+- Four different spatial discretization schemes are available: upwind, downwind, central, and hybrid (see below).
 - Operator-form implementation compatible with primal-dual and proximal formulations.
-- Four different spatial discretization schemes are available: upwind, downwind, centered, and hybrid.

 # Installation

 ### CPU Only

-For a quick installation running the CPU routines only, install numpy and PyTV using anaconda, skipping the PyTorch dependency for PyTV:
+For a quick installation running the CPU routines only, install numpy and PyTV-4D using anaconda, skipping the PyTorch dependency for PyTV-4D:

 `conda install numpy && conda install --no-deps -c eboigne pytv`